tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 <div style="page-break-after: always;"></div>
 # Basics of R

 A vector is different from a dataframe.

-Please refer to [R-basics](./R-basics.pdf) for the very basic operations on R.

-These are some commands not covered in the document
+A dataframe may not have named columns for you to work with.

 ```R
 sum(arr)
 prod(arr)